 At the Faculty of Engineering, you can enter some buildings and rooms outside of the normal opening hours by using your UniCard.
-(You can find out more about this in the section Computer Science Pool Rooms.)
+(You can find out more about this in the section Computer Science and Microsystems Engineering Pool Rooms.)
+Access to the Pool Rooms

-• User ID for Copy Machines
+• User ID for copy machines